 From that point, don’t inspect the hive too often.
 Every time you do, you disrupt the complex society inside the hive and you will almost certainly kill some bees, merely by the mechanical actions you take (this is unavoidable, but can with caution can be kept to small numbers).

-So it is important that you make the most of each inspection?
+It is important that you make the most of each inspection.
 What should you check?

 The Big Issues